felipeph/nasa-space-apps-2/README.md

 ![Flowchart](https://assets.spaceappschallenge.org/media/images/Flowchart_Nj1qTRv.width-1024.jpg)

+## About the Team
+It's getting more and more frequent to hear about wildfires in the world.
+Brazil is one of the leaders in wildfires incidents worldwide, especially in the region of the Amazon rainforest and in the Cerrado biome.
+Most of our team members have already heard about incidents nearby and never knew exactly what to do or what's being done about it.

+That inspired us into creating an application to better understand and solve this huge problem.
+We built an app that gathered information from satellites and people’s reports resulting on interactive map with location and statistics of fires.

+Where citizens are able to see the fires happening around the world and also report the ones that they are witnessing.

+Besides the civilian functions farmers also have their own type of account enabling them to order thermal cameras monitored by an AI that will alert them when a wild fire is starting in their propriety.

+All the fire stations are able to register in our platform and receive alerts when they are the closest to a fire that at least three people reported or when a satellite picks up on one.

+We’re ready to change the world.
+Are you ready to do it with us?

 ## Use of Artificial Intelligence
 We have used the site Ideogram for ilustrating the app and team's logo and https://firefly.adobe.com to get AI generated images to use as examples inside the app.

 ## Space Agency Data
 DataINPE - https://dataserver-coids.inpe.br/queimadas/queimadas/